Obama, Netanyahu at White House seek to mend U.S.-Israel ties

 The Israeli prime minister said he also made clear to Obama that Israel would not be "obliged" by any deal to settle the Syrian civil war that does not prevent Iran from using Syrian territory for direct aggression against Israel or for sending game-changing weapons to Hezbollah guerrillas in Lebanon.

-"The defense of Israel is what concerns me in Syria first and foremost, and on that we'll continue to act forcefully," he said.
+"The defence of Israel is what concerns me in Syria first and foremost, and on that we'll continue to act forcefully," he said.

 Although Obama and Netanyahu sought to play down their disagreements, no one expected the two leaders would have much success in overcoming their poor personal chemistry.
 Their worst public moment was a 2011 Oval Office encounter when Netanyahu lectured Obama on the suffering of the Jewish people through the ages.